tgchauhan17/Selenium-TestNg-Example/README.md

 - -Dheadless=true
 - -Dheadless=false

-You don't need to worry about downloading the IEDriverServer, EdgeDriver, ChromeDriver , OperaChromiumDriver, or GeckoDriver binaries, this project will do that for you automatically.

 You can specify a grid to connect to where you can choose your browser, browser version and platform:

 - -Dremote=true